jessmeow21/Portfolio/README.md

 ---

-####Portfolio
+## Portfolio
-* **-Problem**: Font Awesome Icons lagged and pushed text to the right.
+* **Problem**: Font Awesome Icons lagged and pushed text to the right.
-* **-Solution**: Ruled out every possible reason that this may be happening.
+* **Solution**: Ruled out every possible reason that this may be happening.
 The template was using an older version of font awesome.
 After realizing this, I copied the correct version link to my html thus solved this problem.